 What health care is provided for sponsored children?

 Our sponsorship policy states that we provide basic health care for all sponsored children (that is treatment for ringworm, scabies, intestinal worms, ulcers, goitre, malaria, as well as height, weight checks, HIV testing, prescription glasses as well as sanitary pads for older girls so they do not miss class).
 However at present ORA Uganda pays all medical costs/hospital bills for sponsored children.
-They also provide food for children who are undernourished or malnourished, generally younger children with guardians who are not strong enough to grow sufficient food for their dependants.
-There is a sickbay at the ORA Uganda site, staffed part-time by a registered nurse.

 Do you provide food for the children and their families?